lochiego/iomotions/README.md

 pip3 install -r requirements.txt
 ```

-As usual it's recommended that you use a virtual environment for your dependencies.

 ### Usage

 #### oTree Integration API

 ##### ScenePage

 `ScenePage` makes it simple to send start and end scene markers to oTree.
 Subclass this type instead of `Page` and the
 scene markers will use the class name as the scene description.
 When the page loads a start scene marker is sent to
 iMotions, and following a successful `Post` it will send the end scene marker, prior to progressing to the next page.